Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

 You will learn to regret having three children less and appreciate your new family in no time.
 Things will be easier once you get out of the baby years and the toddler stage!

 Your New Baby Should be Easier

-You may regret your third baby, but you should take solace in the fact that the third time should be easier because you now have more experience!
-Not only that but there are additional benefits, such as:
+You may regret your third baby, but you should take solace that the third time should be easier because you now have more experience!
+Not only that, but there are additional benefits, such as:

 - Fewer baby clothes to buy (if you kept them from your other two kids)

 - You can get your first or second child to look after the new baby (when possible, but you are still responsible)